espnet/espnet/egs2/TEMPLATE/svs1/README.md

 ## Score preparation

+To prepara a new recipe, we first split songs into segments via `--silence` option if no official segmentation provided.

-To prepara a new recipe, flows to transfer raw data into `score.json` in stage 1 can be categorized into two cases:
+Then, we transfer the raw data into `score.json`, where situations can be categorized into two cases:

-### Case 1: phoneme annotation and standardized score
+#### Case 1: phoneme annotation and standardized score

-Example: Ofuton
+- If the phonemes and notes are aligned in time domain, convert the raw data directly. (eg. `Opencpop`)

+- If the phoneme annotation are misaligned with notes in time domain, align phonemes (from `label`) and note-lyric pairs (from `musicXML`) through g2p. (eg. `Ofuton`)

+Specially, the note-lyric pairs can be rebuilt through other melody files, like `MIDI`, if there's something wrong with the note duration. (eg. `Natsume`)

-### Case 2: phoneme annotation only
+#### Case 2: phoneme annotation only

  To be updated.

+### Problems you might meet

+In stage 1, there might be some problems raised by `ValueError`.
+You should check the raw data carefully and fighre out which problem it refers to.

+Examples can be found in functioin `make_segment` from `egs2/{natsume, ameboshi, pjs}/svs1/local/{prep_segments.py, prep_segments_from_xml.py}/`.

+#### 1. Wrong segmentation point
+* Add pauses or directly split between adjacent lyrics.
+* Remove pauses and assign the duration to correct phoneme.

+#### 2. Wrong lyric / midi annotation
+* Replace with correct one.
+* Add missing one and reassign adjacent duration.
+* Remove redundant one and reassign adjacent duration.

+#### 3. Different lyric-phoneme pairs against the given g2p
+* Use a `customed_dic` of syllable-phoneme pairs as following:
+    ```
+    ヴぁ v_a
+    ヴぃ v_i
+    ```
+* Specify `--g2p none` and store the lyric-phoneme pairs into `score.json`, especially for polyphone problem in Mandarin.

 ## Supported text cleaner